chao921125/scroll-seamless/docs/CONTRIBUTING.en.md

 # Contributing Guide

-Welcome to contribute to seamless-scroll!
+Welcome to contribute to scroll-seamless!

 ## How to Contribute
 1. Fork this repository